OOLebedenko/nucleosome-md-simulation/md_setup/README.md

 ### The objectives

-To record a large collection of “state-of-the-art” nucleosome trajectories:
+To record a large collection of “state-of-the-art” nucleosome trajectori

 1) Support experimental study by Chris Jaroniec on  <sup>15</sup>N relaxation in H4 histone tail (wild-type sequence vs. R3A mutant)
    .
 Aiming at JACS or similar.